 In this part of the blog, I will discuss the techniques and benefits of each type of Pranayama.

 Pranayama is known as a Hatha Yoga practice to control and expand the vital energy (prana).
 In traditional texts such as Hatha Yoga Pradipika and Gherand Samhita, there are many different types of pranayama and their benefits are immense.
 Each technique of pranayama is used specifically to bring about a specific change and benefits in the body-mind complex.

 Broadly speaking all the different pranayama techniques are categorized under four different categories-

-The science of Hatha Yoga, more specifically named as Swara Yoga also observes that the predominance of breath in the right and left nostrils alternates on an average of ninety minute cycles.
-Between the changes in dominance, there exist a state of balanced flow which is the period when all systems operate at optimum level and capacity and the spiritual energy (Atma Shakti awakened).
+The science of Hatha Yoga, more specifically named as Swara Yoga also observes that the predominance of breath in the right and left nostrils alternate on an average of ninety-minute cycles.
+Between the changes in dominance, there exists a state of balanced flow which is the period when all systems operate at an optimum level and capacity and the spiritual energy (Atma Shakti awakened).

 To perform Nadi Shodhana pranayama one may sit in any one comfortable position with the spine erect.
 Then bring right hand in front of the face in Nasagra mudra (hand gesture) with first two fingers resting on at the eyebrow centre and placing the thumb on the right nostril and ring finger on the left to close and open the nostrils.

 Now to start the first stage of the practice start inhaling from the left nostril with slow, deep and rhythmic breath while keeping the right closed with the thumb.
 At the end of inhalation close the left nostril and open the right and breathe slowly and deeply.